Start treatment

 Considerations

-Potential complicating actors include:
+Potential complicating factors include:

 • Allergy or sensitivity